baltaazr/honorsai/best-first-search.md

 I decided to do this project in Javascript, more specifically using the p5.js library since it was a simple way to integrate graphics.
 I chose to several functions:
 *   "Add" Adds a point on the screen with a specific name (data)
-*   "Link" Links to points with a specified cost
+*   "Link" Links two points with a specified cost
 *   "Remove" Removes a point

 I added buttons for the three searches and had the path found show in the screen.